vue-final/vue-final-modal/docs/content/en/index.md

 ## Contribution

-If you have any ideas for optimization of `vue-final-modal`, feel free to open [issues](https://github.com/hunterliu1003/vue-final-modal/issues) or [pull request](https://github.com/hunterliu1003/vue-final-modal/pulls).
+👋 Hi I'm Hunter.
+Author of `vue-final-modal`.
+There is no perfect library even the `final` of vue modal.
+If you have any ideas for optimization of `vue-final-modal`, feel free to open [issues](https://github.com/hunterliu1003/vue-final-modal/issues) or [pull requests](https://github.com/hunterliu1003/vue-final-modal/pulls).